 MOOC’s or Massive Open Online Courses have taken the educational industry by storm.
-Moreover, they are no the only ones, with courses delivered by companies such as Udemy and others businesses are also getting into this trend.
+Moreover, they are no the only ones with courses delivered by companies such as Udemy, and other businesses are also getting into this trend.
 This makes much sense.
 It is a lot cheaper for a small business just to set up a catalog of their training materials and then deliver them online.
-These could be all sorts of courses from basic onboarding training classes to more specialized on how to perform certain tasks specific to the business.
+These could be all sorts of courses, from basic onboarding training classes to more specialized on how to perform certain tasks specific to the business.

-They offer a free version of Moodle on their MoodleCloud network which you can use as starting point for setting up your own MOOC.
-There are some limitations to the free version of Moodle and it would not be adequate for larger companies or educational institutions but is meant to be more of a starter platform.
+They offer a free version of Moodle on their MoodleCloud network, which you can use as a starting point for setting up your own MOOC.
+There are some limitations to the free version of Moodle, and it would not be adequate for larger companies or educational institutions but is meant to be more of a starter platform.
 The free version of MoodleCloud offers:

 Key features of the free MoodleCloud hosting platform include: